 With CAK enabled

-- Issuers encrypt raw data with a user-derived public key before storing it.
+When the Compliance Access Key framework is active:- Issuers encrypt raw data with a user-derived public key before storing it.
 After issuance, the issuer cannot read it back.

 - Verifiers can decrypt raw data only after the user grants explicit consent in the SDK UI.
 Consent is per-verifier and per-session.